 There is nothing to suggest that we won’t be able to operate your holiday as planned.
 Your holiday will be protected under the Package Travel Regulations, meaning you’ll have the right to a full refund in the unlikely event that your holiday can no longer be provided for any reason irrespective of when you booked your holiday.

 If, however, the UK leaves the EU without a deal, there are some areas where changes will apply and you may need to take action now to prepare for the impact of a possible ‘no-deal’ Brexit on your holiday to an EU or EEA country.

 Passport rules will be changing in the event of a ‘no-deal’ Brexit.
-After 12th April you should have at least 6 months left on your passport from your date of arrival in an EU or EEA country.
+After the UK's departure, you should have at least 6 months left on your passport from your date of arrival in an EU or EEA country.
 This applies to both adult and child passports.
 If you renewed a passport before it expired, extra months may have been added to your new passport’s expiry date.

 Any extra months on your passport over 10 years may not count towards the 6 months that should be remaining for travel to most countries in Europe.
 See gov.uk/guidance/passport-rules-for-travel-to-europe-after-brexit to check if you need to renew your passport before you travel.

 The European Commission has proposed that in a no-deal scenario British Citizens will still be able to travel to the EU without a visa for short stays.
 However, if you plan to stay within the Schengen area (which covers most of the EU - excluding Croatia, Cyprus, Bulgaria and Romania – plus Norway, Liechtenstein, Switzerland and Iceland) for more than 90-days, or will have spent more than 90 days in any 180-day period in the Schengen area, you will need to apply for a visa prior to travel.